 You might reach for a handful of raisins or a few spears of dried mango to satisfy a sweet tooth.
 There’s a really good reason they’re so satisfying.
 These dried fruits have a good amount of fiber, vitamins, and minerals, making them a better option than Skittles.

 Be careful with the portion size, though.
 Even a small portion carries a high-calorie, high-sugar punch.

 The extra sugar also promises weight gain.
 If you eat more than your body needs, it adds to your body’s fat store.

 There was a time when margarine was considered the healthy alternative to butter.
 However, the truth is that some margarine contains a lot of trans fats.

-Although the link between trans fatty acids and cancer is unclear, Johns Hopkins Medicine is just one institution that suggests lowering these fats as a part of their dietary recommendations for cancer patients and survivors.
+Although the link between trans fatty acids and cancer is unclear, Johns Hopkins Medicine is just one institution that recommends that people with cancer lower their intake of trans fats.

 While a little dollop of ketchup is fine, the amounts we slather onto our burgers and fries is problematic, as is the frequency.

-The tomatoes in ketchup are so diluted by sugar and salt that they offer no natural value.
+The tomatoes in ketchup are so diluted by sugar and salt that they offer no nutritional value.
 With most of the calories in ketchup coming from sugar, you might as well sprinkle your fries with sugar!

-However, frozen dinners are often loaded with sugars, fat, and sodium.
+However, classic frozen dinners are often packed with sugars, fat, and sodium.
 Those additives can lead to weight and heart problems.
 They can also raise your blood pressure, putting you at danger for stroke.

-Enjoy them in moderation, and use your common sense.
+Enjoy them in moderation, and use common sense.
 Check the nutrition labels to avoid anything high in fats, sugars, and chemicals you can’t pronounce.
 Be sure to make fresh, simple ingredients the focus of your diet.